warrenm1/math4610/SoftwareManual/root_finding/bisection.md

 **Author:** Michael A. Warren

-**Language:** c++.
-This code can be used using the GNU C++ compiler (gcc)
+**Language:** Python.
+This code can be used using the Python compiler

 For example,

-    gcc bisection.cpp

-will produce an executable **./a.exe** than can be executed.
-If you want a different name, the following will work a bit better

-    gcc -o bisection bisection.cpp
+    python bisection.py

+will execute the file

 **Description/Purpose:** This method will only produce a single root between a given continuous interval.

-**Input:** This routine takes a function, and three double variables.
-Remember to pass the function by reference,

-	int main(){
-		foo(&coolFunc);
-	}

-The order requested is the function, the left-most interval, the right-most interval, the level of tolerance.
+**Input:** This routine takes a function, and three double variables, which represent the left-most interval, the right-most interval, the level of tolerance.

-	double bisection(double (*f)(x), double a, double b, double tol);
+	bisection(function, a, b, tol);

-**Output:** This routine uses the bisection method and returns a single root in the form of a double.
+**Output:** This routine uses the bisection method and returns a single root.

 It will check to see if both intervals are on opposite sides of the x-axis, for it will not work otherwise, even if there are at least two roots there.